rwblokzijl/Msc-thesis-EuroToken/thesis.md

 lively among central banks [@Ekrona] [@JapanCoin] [@AustraliaCoin] [@DenmarkCoin] [@FranceCoin] [@IcelandCoin] [@DutchCoin] [@NorwayCoin] [@RussiaCoin] [@SwissCoin] [@EnglandCoin] [@IsraelCoin].
-Central banks around the world are publishing discussion papers and road maps, some even dare make some design decisions.
-Yet, except China [@ChinaCoinTrial], no countries have deployed a real world trail.
-Meanwhile, the currencies that do have real world trails have closed systems and are managed by either corporate conglomerates [@Diem:whitepaper] or totalitarian states.
+Central banks around the world are publishing discussion papers and road maps, some even dare to make some design decisions.
+However, with the exception of China [@ChinaCoinTrial], no countries have deployed a real world trial.
+Meanwhile, the currencies that do have real world trials have closed systems and are managed by either corporate conglomerates [@Diem:whitepaper] or totalitarian states.

-While stablecoins like Tether have demonstrated the appetite in the world for digital stable currencies, their fundamental flaw is in their centralised nature.
+While stablecoins like Tether have demonstrated the world's appetite for digital stable currencies, their fundamental flaw remains their centralised nature.
 The Tether Holdings Limited company holds the power over the entire currency, thus never allowing it to become a widespread payment system.

-There exists theoretical work from academia, but these usually focus on double spending problem and the system for monetary policy.
-RSCoin [@RSCoin], sponsored by the Bank of England presents a solution that centralises a solution to the double-spending to nodes run by various trusted parties.
+Theoretical academic works do exist, but these usually focus on the double spending problem and the system for monetary policy.
+RSCoin [@RSCoin], sponsored by the Bank of England presents a solution that solves the double-spending problem with nodes run by centralised trusted parties.
 This choice is justified by the fact that the banks of today could run these nodes for profit.
 Multi-chain models have also been proposed [@PandasCBDC], boosting the scalability of the system while maintaining transparency and auditability.
 However, while these consensus mechanisms are promising, they are both